cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/tf_start/tf_geting_started.md

 * `aws_access_key_id` - AWS access key id
 * `aws_secret_access_key`  - AWS access key secret
-* `root_ssh_key` - ssh private key
+* `root_ssh_key` - SSH public key for a user that will be able to log into the created EC2 instance

 ![Define Secrets]( /images/trial_getting_started/tf/DefineSecrets.jpg )

-## Step 2: Open the Upload dialog and define the blueprint name.
+### Step 2: Open the Upload dialog and define the blueprint name.

 Next, we will open the Upload dialog for Terraform modules.
 Navigate to the Blueprints page and select the "Upload" dropdown.
 Select the "Upload from Terraform module" option.

 This will launch the "Create blueprint from Terraform" dialog.
 Provide the following initial information:

-* **Blueprint name:** Provide a name for your Blueprint.
-This will appear in the Blueprint catalog.
+* **Blueprint name:** Provide a name for your blueprint.
+This will appear in the blueprint catalog.
-* **Blueprint description:** Provide an optional description for your Blueprint.
-This will also appear in the Blueprint catalog to provide extra context for the Blueprint.
+* **Blueprint description:** Provide an optional description for your blueprint.
+This will also appear in the blueprint catalog to provide extra context for the blueprint.
-* **Terraform version:** Select the version of Terraform that you want the Blueprint to use.
+* **Terraform version:** Select the version of Terraform that you want the blueprint to use.

-## Step 3: Upload the Terraform archive and select the module
+### Step 3: Upload the Terraform archive and select the module

-Next, we will provide Cloudify with the location of the Terraform module.
+Next, we will provide the {{< param cfy_manager_name >}} with the location of the Terraform module.
 Terraform modules can be provided as ZIP archives from a remote URL (such as an artifact server) or from a local ZIP file uploaded to the {{< param cfy_manager_name >}}.
 This example will use a URL for the ZIP archive.

 There are a few things that you should know about the structure of Terraform module ZIP archives: